Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 # NEXAH Kernel

-A minimal kernel for analyzing, navigating, and intervening in complex systems.
+A minimal navigation kernel for exploring and intervening in complex systems.

+**NEXAH reduces complex system dynamics to navigable regime structures.**

-The NEXAH kernel provides a lightweight framework for representing systems as structural graphs embedded in **regime landscapes**.
+The NEXAH kernel provides a lightweight framework for analyzing structural systems, identifying regime landscapes, and testing structural interventions.

-It enables agents to analyze system stability, evaluate navigation trajectories, and simulate structural interventions.
+It is designed as a **modular system navigation engine** that can operate on graphs representing infrastructures, ecosystems, networks, or other complex systems.

 Rather than treating systems purely as simulation environments, NEXAH models them as **navigable structural landscapes**.

-The goal is not control, but navigation.

 ---

 # Core Idea

-NEXAH represents complex systems as **structural graphs embedded in regime landscapes**.
+NEXAH models systems as **structural graphs embedded in regime landscapes**.

-A regime landscape maps system states into regions of stability, instability, and transition.
+A regime landscape represents regions of stability, instability, and transition within a system.
-Stable regions form attractors, while thresholds define boundaries where system behavior may change.

-The kernel analyzes possible trajectories through this landscape and allows simulation of structural modifications to explore system resilience.
+The kernel analyzes possible trajectories across this landscape and allows simulation of structural modifications to explore system resilience.

 Pipeline: